gnu-octave/pkg-jupyter-notebook/README.md

 notebook_object = jupyter_notebook (notebook_filename, options)
 ```

-Run and fill the Jupyter Notebook in file @var{notebook_filename} from
+Run and fill the Jupyter Notebook in file `notebook_filename` from
 within GNU Octave.

 Both text and graphical Octave outputs are supported.